IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz_parameters.rst

 .. module:: idaes.models.properties.general_helmholtz.helmholtz_parameters

 Helmholtz equations of state are difficult to implement in an equation oriented framework.
-Switching from the native pressure and density state variables to more useful set and solving the phase equilibrium problem is difficult and may have multiple solutions, only one of which is physically meaningful.
-External functions allow for exact first and second derivatives to be calculated and used by the solver, while still allowing procedural code to be used in the solution procedure.
-The external function also serve as decomposition making the models more robust by splitting off difficult to solve sub-problems to be solved separately.
+Switching from the native temperature and density state variables to a more useful set and solving the phase equilibrium problem are difficult and may have multiple solutions, only one of which is physically meaningful.
+External functions allow for exact first and second derivatives to be calculated and used by the solver, while still allowing procedural code to be used for the solution.
+The external function also serve as decomposition making the models more robust by splitting off difficult-to-solve sub-problems to be solved separately.

-To accommodate addition of substances using various forms of Helmholtz free energy models, Helmholtz free energy and transport properties are read into the external function library as AMPL nl-files.
+To accommodate addition of substances using various forms of Helmholtz free energy models, Helmholtz free energy and transport properties are read into the external function library as AMPL NL-files.
 Basic parameters are read as a json file.

-Generating these expression and parameter files need is done via utilities provided by IDAES.
+Generating the expression and parameter files need is done via utilities provided by IDAES.
 The parameter and expression files originate from a Python script and an optional json master parameter file.